 Piano Weekends – for keen amateur pianists.
 Stay in the Farmhouse or Gite and spend a long weekend (or a few days during the week) on your passion for the piano.
 Improve your skills in interpretation, technique, performance and how to get the most from your practise.
 Simon can also advise on piano maintenance and tuning.

 Accompaniment for singers and instrumentalists – if you are preparing a performance why not spend a few days at Gageolle with Simon as accompanist to fine tune your performance.
 All musical styles welcome.

 Composition tuition – learn how to construct and develop your music.
 How to write well for instruments and voices.

 Choral Events – Simon organises regular Choral Workshops in the area, come and join us!

 Spend your holiday at Gageolle and include a ‘Come and Sing’!
 All events bring together local English and French choirs and are held in the village of Issigeac with rehearsals in English and French.

-For more concerts and events see Events page.
+For all forthcoming music events see Events Page.

 For more information, or to book your musical stay at Gageolle get in touch with Simon on :-

 Simon Kenworthy was educated at the University of Durham, England, where he gained B.A.
 Hons., Music, and Master of Music degrees.